https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/exercise-induced-asthma-test/

 What is exercise-induced asthma?

 Any physical exercise can cause bronchoconstriction.
 However, it is more commonly seen in vigorous exercise when taken outdoors.
-This is because the cold air and exercise causes an irritant affect in the airways.
+This is because the cold air and exercise causes an irritant effect on the airways.

 You should receive a letter with test instructions or via MyGosh, this will also contain information regarding medication usage before the test.
-Please bring your child’s asthma medication to the test.
+Please take your child’s asthma medication along with you to the test.

 What happens during the EIA test?